makersacademy/shop-manager-challenge/README.md

 Shop Manager Project
 =================

-* Feel free to use Google, your notes, books, etc. but work on your own
-* If you refer to the solution of another coach or student, please put a link to that in your README
-* If you have a partial solution, **still check in a partial solution**
-* You must submit a pull request to this repo with your code next Monday morning

 Challenge:
 -------

-Please start by [forking this repo](https://github.com/makersacademy/shop-manager-challenge/fork), then clone your fork to your local machine.
-Work into that directory.

 We are going to write a small terminal program allowing the user to manage a shop database containing some items and orders.